Public Interest Disclosures

 Disclosures can be made in person, by phone or by leaving a voicemail message, by email or post and anonymously, if preferred.

-Disclosures of improper conduct by VIDA or its staff or conduct by a third party adversely impacting VIDA or its staff, should be made to the VIDA Public Interest Disclosure Coordinators:
+Disclosures of improper conduct by VIDA or its staff or conduct by a third party adversely impacting VIDA or its staff can be made to any one of the following channels:

 Improper conduct